Skip to main content

 Web interface

-A new React-based web interface provides administrative access to the server:
+A new built-in web interface provides administrative access to the server and an easy way to interact with its features.

-• Dashboard – view server information, supported resources, and available operations
+The Dashboard allows you to view server information, supported resources, and available operations.

-• Resources – browse and search FHIR resources using FHIRPath expressions
+The Resources page allows you to browse and search FHIR resources using FHIRPath expressions.

 Deployment